EdTech

 What is AI Literacy Day?

-AI Literacy Day is an initiative designed to introduce teachers and students to AI concepts, encourage ethical discussions, and inspire critical thinking about the role of AI in society.
+AI Literacy Day is an initiative designed to introduce teachers and students to foundational AI concepts, inspire ethical discussions, and encourage critical thinking about the role of AI in society.
 It provides educators with tools and resources to help students explore AI in a meaningful way.
-The day promotes an understanding of AI beyond just coding, emphasizing real-world applications and responsible use.

-This year, March 28th, 2025, will be a nationwide day of action focused on exploring the fundamental question, “What is AI?”
-AI Literacy Day invites students, parents, educators, and community members across the country to examine this technology shaping our world.
-As AI use continues to grow in the classroom, understanding its implications is more essential than ever.
+AI Literacy Day invites students, parents, educators, and community members across the country to examine this technology that is reshaping our world.
+As AI use continues to grow in the classroom, developing shared understanding and clear guardrails has never been more essential.

 A primer on how AI works